ezeoleaf/awesome-golang-repositories/README.md

 [ebpf](https://github.com/cilium/ebpf): Pure-Go library to read, modify and load eBPF programs and attach them to various hooks in the Linux kernel.
 [tfgo](https://github.com/galeone/tfgo): Tensorflow + Go, the gopher way
 [flash-driver-search](https://github.com/Ananto30/flash-driver-search): A super fast driver search implementation in Go using Redis and my own (:D) event-based package Govent
 [wordle-solver](https://github.com/jordanhasgul/wordle-solver): An implementation of a decision tree based solver to solve Wordle in an average of 3.8 guesses or a maximum of 6 guesses.
+[inverterlogger](https://github.com/xThaid/inverterlogger): A small library that encodes and decodes data from Solarman data loggers.
+It works with wifi kits with a s/n starting with 17xxxxxxxx.